RvKmR-WaGh/FTP--Backup/README.md

     My solution : Written an bash script for resetting ssh password of Linux servers.

-      To work this script you have to put IP address and working root password of remote Linux servers in file "server_details", please check server_details file format in same branch.
+      To work this script you have to put IP address and working root password of remote Linux servers in a file "server_details", please check "server_details" file format in same branch.
 Format must be like "<IP>:<old_password>"

     After executing script successfully it will create new file "updated_server_details" at same location where